djolertrk/djolertrk.github.io/_posts/2021-11-05-optimize-AARCH64-backend-in-LLVM.md

 is not safe, because `*P` may only be valid to access if `c` is true.

 There are some safety properties that should be satisfied, but it looks like if LICM cannot sink store it does not hoist load as well, even though the memory is dereferenceable on entry to the loop.
-Please take a look into [3], but it looks like hoisting the load (with proper PHIs) without stores can be a good optimization (the https://reviews.llvm.org/D113289 and https://reviews.llvm.org/D113290 are proposals for this idea).
+Please take a look into [3], but it looks like hoisting the load (with proper PHIs) without stores can be a good optimization (the [D113289](https://reviews.llvm.org/D113289) is an implementation for this idea).

 ####	Recognize table-based ctz (III)